Jaecoo: Indonesia

+Pakistan

+Jaecoo entered Pakistan in August 2025 through a partnership with Nishat Automobile.
+In October 2025, Nishat Automobile showcased the Jaecoo J7 PHEV variant in the country, with assembly taking place at the Hyundai Nishat Motor facility in Faisalabad.
+Pakistan is among the first markets globally to receive the Jaecoo J5 SHS hybrid variant.

 Oceania

 Australia

 The Jaecoo brand launched in Australia in May 2025.
 The first vehicle in the lineup is the Jaecoo J7.
 It is expected that further Jaecoo models will join the lineup in time, with the Jaecoo J8 listed on the Jaecoo Australia website and taking expressions of interest for potential buyers.
-Jaecoo is offering an 8 year, unlimited kilometer warranty at launch.
+Jaecoo is offering an 8-year, unlimited kilometer warranty at launch.

 New Zealand

 The Jaecoo brand launched in New Zealand with the Jaecoo J7 offered from late April 2025.